Ear, Nose, and Throat (ENT) Clinic in Rockville, MD

 Several things increase the likelihood of a child developing an ear infection.
 They include climate changes, exposure to cigarette smoke, pacifier use, altitude changes, and other illnesses.
 Children who attend daycare also have a higher risk of developing ear infections.
 Babies and young children are often very irritable when they develop ear infections.
 Adults and older children usually experience ear pain, temporary hearing loss, fullness in the ear, and general feelings of illness.
 Some people also have vomiting and diarrhea.

-Untreated ear infections can lead to permanent hearing loss and other problems, so visit our urgent care center if someone in your family has ear pain or other symptoms of an infection.
+Untreated ear infections can lead to permanent hearing loss and other problems, so visit Physicians Now Urgent Care and Walk-In Clinic if someone in your family has ear pain or other symptoms of an infection.
 One of our providers will examine the ear and look for redness and swelling.
 A provider can also prescribe medications and other treatments to relieve pain and clear up the infection as soon as possible.